 We’ve got your back with this condensed parallel parking guide designed to help you in a pinch.
 Don’t worry–we’ll get you through this in one piece.
 You won’t even have to worry about attempting to explain yourself to all the witnesses, either.

-Do exactly as I say.
 Everything is going to be just fine.
 You can do this.
 Ready to become a parallel parking Jedi master?
-Too bad, here we go.
+Here we go.

 Once you’ve found a spot that looks big enough, pull your car up to the car in front of the space you want to take.
 Make sure the back of your car is even with the back of that car.
 Once the two cars are pretty close to being lined up (you don’t need to be exact here), bring the car to a FULL STOP.

 Step 2: Turn your wheel and back-up.

 Next, turn your wheel all the way toward the curb.
 Yes, all the way.
 Now, put your car in reverse and back in slowly.
 When the corner of the rear car that’s closest to the curb is in the center of your rear windshield, stop.